rubyslava/bookshelf/reviews/definitive-guide-to-mongodb.md

 ### English version

-** TL;DR Great book for people who want to look into the world of nosql databases and/or to start working with MongoDB. **
+**TL;DR Great book for people who want to look into the world of nosql databases and/or to start working with MongoDB.**

-This book was for me an introduction to the world of nosql databases nevertheless I had the opportunity to checkout two nosql databases (eXist, BaseX).
+This book was for me an introduction to the world of nosql databases nevertheless I had the opportunity to checkout two nosql databases before (eXist, BaseX).

 Book is divided into 3 parts which consist of 12 chapters: